Kuruyia/meetlife-bot/README.md

 - Support for joining meetings, with configurable limit
 - Configurable reminder for members who joined a meeting, and notification for any modification
 - Editable meetings after creation, by their owner or the moderation team
-- Automatic database cleanup when a member leaves the server
+- Automatic database cleanup when a member leaves the server, or the bot is kicked from a server

 ## Installation
 This bot requires [Node.js](https://nodejs.org/en/) (v10.15.0+) to be installed on your computer.